northeastern-rc/rc-public-documentation/docs/source/faqs-new.md

 2. Check if there are other scripts running at startup (in `.bashrc`), or an anaconda or other environments loading at startup.

 We recommend loading other scripts/environments after your main environment has been loaded.
 We recommend activating any conda environments _after_ the main environment has been loaded.
 If there are other scripts/environments you'd like to run, we recommend creating a separate bash script and sourcing it once the main environment has been loaded.
+For more details on the `.bashrc` file and best practices, see {ref}`about-bashrc`.
 ::::

 ::::{dropdown} Can I install my software on the HPC cluster?